DoktorSAS/VanityTS/README.md

 ## Disclaimer
-This software has been created purely for the purposes of academic research.
+Those sccripts have been created purely for the purposes of academic research.
 Project maintainers are not responsible or liable for misuse of the software.
 Use responsibly.